Frequently Asked Questions:

 Will I need immunization records?

-Any AGS student enrolled in an on-campus day class* and taking any other class during that semester is required by North Carolina state law to present an adequate immunization record.
+Any AGS student enrolled in an on-campus class that begins before 5:00 pm is required by North Carolina state law to present an adequate immunization record.
+Students taking exclusively online or evening courses are not required to present an immunization record.

 How do I register for classes each semester?